sast-tools-static-application-security-testing-sast-scans

 Why Xygeni-SAST is the Best Choice

-Xygeni-SAST is a next-generation SAST tool built for DevSecOps teams who demand accuracy, automation, and malware protection.
-Unlike traditional Static Code Analysis Tools, Xygeni not only detects vulnerabilities but also identifies malicious code, prioritizes real threats, and integrates seamlessly into CI/CD workflows.
+Xygeni-SAST is a next-generation static code analysis tool built for DevSecOps teams that demand accuracy, automation, and complete codebase protection.
+Unlike traditional static code analysis tools, Xygeni not only detects vulnerabilities but also identifies malicious code, prioritizes real threats, and integrates smoothly into CI/CD workflows without disrupting development speed.

-• 100% True Positive Rate (TPR) ensures that no critical vulnerabilities are overlooked.
+• 100% True Positive Rate (TPR): No critical vulnerability goes undetected.

-• Minimal False Positives (16.7% FPR) – Reduces security noise and unnecessary alerts.
+• Low False Positives (16.7% FPR): Reduces security noise and alert fatigue.

-• Malware & Supply Chain Security – Detects malicious code, backdoors, and trojans in open-source and third-party dependencies.
+• Malware & Supply Chain Detection: Identifies backdoors, trojans, and obfuscated code in open source and third-party components.

-• Seamless CI/CD Integration – Works natively with GitHub, GitLab, Bitbucket, Azure DevOps, and Jenkins.
+• Seamless CI/CD Integration: Native support for GitHub, GitLab, Bitbucket, Azure DevOps, and Jenkins.

-Xygeni-SAST doesn’t just find vulnerabilities—it protects your entire codebase.
+Xygeni-SAST doesn’t just find vulnerabilities, it fixes them intelligently and protects your entire software supply chain.

 Unmatched Detection Accuracy - 100% True Positive Rates – OWASP Benchmark Proven